simeononsecurity/simeononsecurity.ch/content/articles/how-to-secure-your-docker-and-kubernetes-environment/index.en.md

 ### Limit Access

 Limiting access is the first step in securing your Kubernetes environment. **Implement Role-Based Access Control (RBAC)** to restrict access to Kubernetes resources based on user roles and permissions.
-Additionally, **use strong authentication and authorization mechanisms** to prevent unauthorized access to your Kubernetes cluster.
+Also, **use strong authentication and authorization mechanisms** to prevent unauthorized access to your Kubernetes cluster.

 ### Secure Your API Server

 The API server is a critical component of your Kubernetes environment, and securing it is essential. **Use secure connections for communication with the API server**, such as TLS.
-Additionally, **restrict network access to the API server** and use RBAC to control access.
+Also, **restrict network access to the API server** and use RBAC to control access.

 ### Use Secure Images

-Using secure images is crucial for securing your Kubernetes environment. **Ensure that images are scanned for vulnerabilities** before they are used in your environment.
+Using secure images is crucial for securing your Kubernetes environment. **Ensure that images are scanned for vulnerabilities** before they're used in your environment.
 You can use tools such as Anchore, Clair, or Aqua Security to scan your images.

 ### Secure Your Network

 Securing your network is another important aspect of securing your Kubernetes environment. **Use network policies to control traffic between pods** and limit access to your Kubernetes API server.
-Additionally, use secure connections for communication between nodes.
+Also, use secure connections for communication between nodes.

 ### Monitor Your Environment